jschrier/blog/_posts/2025-02-07-Imaginary-Syllabi:-Digital-Science.md

 Consider this as comprising seven courses: (yes, a typical minor is 6 courses, but, whatever...)

-1. Chem OR phys OR bio OR CS or Math courses outside your major (e.g., a computer science major takes a year of chem, a chem major takes two CS courses or one CS + one advanced math, etc. ).
+1. Chem OR phys OR bio OR CS or Math courses outside your major requirements (e.g., a computer science major takes a year of chem, a chem major takes two CS courses or one CS + one advanced math, etc. ).
 In general, we would expect lab ("natural") scientists to take these in CS/Math, and vice versa.
 At least one of these should be a programming course.

-2. A second Chem  or bio or CS or Math course outside your major
+2. A second Chem  or bio or CS or Math course outside your major requirements

 3. Methods in Computational Science